EIT-Pathogena/client/docs/upload.md

 The upload command performs metadata validation and client-side removal of human reads for each of your samples, before uploading sequences to EIT Pathogena for analysis.

+If trying to upload files in fastq.gz format it is worth cloning the [gpas-user-tools](https://github.com/GlobalPathogenAnalysisService/gpas-user-tools) repo.
+Following the documentaion, the upload.csv file required for the pathogena upload command can be generated.

+Once the upload.csv file is generated it can be used with the above upload command.
+Note: the upload csv must be located in the same directory as the sample.fastq.gz files.

 ### Credits

 Credits are required to upload samples and initiate the analysis process.
 Users can check their credit balance in the